Jacqueline History, Family Crest & Coats of Arms

 The surname Jacqueline was first found in Cambridgeshire, where they held a family seat from very early times.

 Early History of the Jacqueline family

-Another 185 words (13 lines of text) covering the years 1273, 1379, 1749, and 1794 are included under the topic Early Jacqueline History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jacqueline research.
+Another 69 words (5 lines of text) covering the years 1273, 1379, 1749, and 1794 are included under the topic Early Jacqueline History in all our PDF Extended History products and printed products wherever possible.